wiseman-timelord/Chat-VulkanLlama/README.md

 4) Optimizations of model parameters for each size of Llama 2 GGML based models, eg, 7b, 13b, 30b, 70b, etc, also Consider tuning temperatures further for each task.
 8) Implement "llama-cpp-python", thus enabling ClBlas through option in "Install.bat", to install brand specific version of Blas.
 9) Introduce all remaining critical core features, but stop somewhere before it becomes fork material..

+### FAILED UPDATES:
+Updates on the back burner...
-10) scripts must be updated to GGUF based models, and try to keep support for GGML in process.
-Update, have to wait for more, information and models, to become available, and then there is the report that GGUF takes up 4x memory requirement compared to GGML, thats a lot, it would possibly even make 13b impossible to run on 64GB, so people may even reject the format.
-This is one on the back burner.
+1) Scripts must be updated to GGUF based models, and try to keep support for GGML in process.
+Tried twice, 1 to include and 1 to not include, backwards compatibility, neither worked due to lack of available concise information, model cards are also not commonly found.
+Have to wait for more, information and models, to become available.
+Additionally I should wait anyhow, as a report stated that GGUF takes up 4x memory requirement compared to GGML, thats a lot, it would possibly even make 13b impossible to run on 64GB!
+So people may even reject the format.

 ### FEATURES:
 * Dynamic Model Initialization, seamlessly initializes the Llama language model with optimal thread settings.